Kelly–Hopkinsville encounter: Explanations

-UFOlogists
+Ufologists

-French UFOlogist Renaud Leclet argued in a publication that the best explanation of the case is that the residents had simply seen great horned owls.
+French ufologist Renaud Leclet argued in a publication that the best explanation of the case is that the residents had simply seen great horned owls.

-UFOlogist Jerome Clark writes that the supposed creatures "floated" through the trees and the sound of bullets striking them "resembled bullets striking a metal bucket".
+Ufologist Jerome Clark writes that the supposed creatures "floated" through the trees and the sound of bullets striking them "resembled bullets striking a metal bucket".
 Clark describes "an odd luminous patch along a fence where one of the beings had been shot, and, in the woods beyond, a green light whose source could not be determined"; however, this description was consistent with foxfire, a bioluminescent fungus on decaying wood.

 Clark also wrote that investigations by "police, Air Force officers from nearby Fort Campbell, and civilian ufologists found no evidence of a hoax"; however, Brian Dunning reported: "The claim that Air Force investigators showed up the next day at Mrs. Lankford's house has been published a number of times by later authors, but I could find no corroborating evidence of this."
 Dunning also observed: "The four military police who accompanied the police officers on the night of the event were from an Army base, not an Air Force base."

-Some UFOlogists compared the alleged creatures to gremlins, which have since often been referred to as the "Hopkinsville Goblins" in popular culture.
-UFOlogist Allan Hendry wrote: "This case is distinguished by its duration and also by the number of witnesses involved."
+Some ufologists compared the alleged creatures to gremlins, and consequently the alleged Kelly–Hopkinsville creatures have since often been referred to as the "Hopkinsville Goblins" in popular culture.
+Ufologist Allan Hendry wrote: "This case is distinguished by its duration and also by the number of witnesses involved."
 Project Blue Book listed the case as a hoax with no further comment.

 In popular culture

 In the late 1970s, Steven Spielberg used the event as the basis for Night Skies, an unproduced science fiction horror film.

 The 1986 comedy-horror film Critters is loosely based on the event.

 The design of Generation 3 Pokémon Sableye is inspired by the description of the Hopkinsville Goblins.

 In the Pathfinder Roleplaying Game, the "hobkins", a type of gremlin from the Bestiary 5 book, is based upon the goblins described in the event.

-The event was the basis for the Annoyance Theater's musical "It Came From Kentucky" in Chicago.
+The event was the basis for the Annoyance Theater's musical It Came From Kentucky in Chicago.

 A February 2020 episode of the American television series Project Blue Book focused on the event.

 The Kelly community celebrates the event annually with the Little Green Men Days Festival.